 The following are a few of the best therapies to help you do this:

 - Physical and occupational therapy.
 These therapies can help you recover muscle strength and coordination after a focal injury.
+They will work to help you improve your independence with mobility tasks and activities of daily living as well.

 Understanding Focal Brain Injury